CSBSJU/CSCI-338/README.md

 submissions MAY NOT be accepted.

 ### Examinations
-There will be three in-class exams and one cumulative final exam.
-All exams are closed book/open note.
-All exam times are documented on the [Canvas calendar] for this course; you are responsible for keeping those times clear in your schedule.
+There will be four take-home exams.
+All exams are open book/open note.
+The due dates for all exams are documented on the [Canvas calendar] for this course; you are responsible for keeping those times clear in your schedule.
 Students MAY be allowed to make up missed exams in the case of an excused absence and at the discretion of the instructor.

 ### Emails / Outlook meeting invitations
 I welcome emails and Outlook meeting invitations from students.
 However, you